Keyboard shortcuts

 • Concurrency limit prevents resource exhaustion

-• timeout_secs provides a hard kill deadline
+• permissions.timeout_secs provides a hard kill deadline

 • max_turns prevents runaway LLM loops